 THE WEEK JUST PAST

-Now, while counting my announced crowd on one hand, here’s a look at the week just past:
+Now, while still trying to rehydrate after seeing Saturday’s USC game at the 99-degree Coliseum, here’s a look at the week just past:

 - I really don’t think the Coliseum thermometer has worked in decades.
 I think someone just manually puts the needle where it’s supposed to be at the start of the game.
 It never seems to move from that spot.